Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 More explicitly, the above statements hold for and

 \end{theorem}

 \begin{proof} See Appendix~\ref{appendix: proof of concentration results on the performance of LDPC code ensembles}. \end{proof}

-The concentration results in Theorem~\ref{theorem: concentration results on the performance of LDPC code ensembles} extend the results in~\cite{RichardsonU2001} from binary-input output-symmetric memoryless channels to ISI channels.
-One can particularize the above expression for $\beta$ to memoryless channels by setting $W=0$ and $I=0$.
-Since the proof of Theorem~\ref{theorem: concentration results on the performance of LDPC code ensembles} uses exact expressions for ${N}_e^{(\ell)}$ and ${N}_Y^{(\ell)}$, one would expect a tighter bound as compared to $\frac{1}{\beta_{\text{old}}}=544d_{\text{v}}^{2\ell-1}d_{\text{c}}^{2\ell} $ given in~\cite{RichardsonU2001}.
+The concentration inequalities in Theorem~\ref{theorem: concentration results on the performance of LDPC code ensembles} extend the results in~\cite{RichardsonU2001} from the special setting of memoryless binary-input output-symmetric (MBIOS) channels to ISI channels.
+One can particularize the above expression for $\beta$ to MBIOS channels by setting $W=0$ and $I=0$.
+Since the proof of Theorem~\ref{theorem: concentration results on the performance of LDPC code ensembles} uses exact expressions for ${N}_{\text{e}}^{(\ell)}$ and ${N}_Y^{(\ell)}$, one would expect a tighter bound in comparison to the value of $\beta$ in~\cite{RichardsonU2001}, which is given by $\frac{1}{\beta}=544d_{\text{v}}^{2\ell-1}d_{\text{c}}^{2\ell}$.
 As an example, for $(d_{\text{v}},d_{\text{c}},\ell)=(3,4,10)$, one gets an improvement by a factor of about $1$~million.
-However, even with this improvement, the required size of $n$ according to our proof can be absurdly large.
+However, even with this improvement, the required size of $n$ according to the analysis in this section can be absurdly large.
 This is because the proof is very pessimistic in the sense that it assumes that any change in an edge or the decoder's input introduces an error in every message it affects.
 This is especially pessimistic if a large $\ell$ is considered, because the neighborhood grows with $\ell$, so each message is a function of many edges and received output symbols from the channel.